 All course materials (announcements, syllabus, handouts, assignment instructions, lecture videos, etc.) will be available on Canvas.
 You are responsible for regularly checking both Canvas and your SJSU email (the one that ends with "sjsu.edu") to learn of any updates.
-For help with using Canvas see Canvas Student Resources page(http://www.sjsu.edu/ecampus/teaching-tools/canvas/student_resources).
+For help with using Canvas see Canvas Student Resources page Canvas Student Resources | Center for Faculty Excellence and Teaching Innovation (https://sjsu.edu/learnanywhere/student-resources/)